-9 MURABAHA PLACEMENTS AT AMORTIZED COST
+8. MURABAHA PLACEMENTS AT AMORTIZED COST

 Murabaha placements are an Islamic mode of money market placements with counterparties in Saudi Arabia and the rest of the Middle East.

-Investments in Murabaha placements at amortized cost are subject to an impairment assessment based on the expected credit loss (ECL) model as per IFRS 9.
+The investment in Murabaha placements at amortized cost is subject to an impairment assessment based on the expected credit loss (ECL) model as per IFRS 9.
 The management has assessed that the provision under the ECL model is not significant.